 Chair yoga safely improves senior health

-Staying seated means that even frail seniors or those who aren’t flexible can safely do the exercises.
+Staying seated while doing yoga means that even frail seniors or those who aren’t flexible can safely do the exercises.

 It also reduces anxiety, helps lower blood pressure, protects joints, and builds strength and balance.